The Faceless Ones: Plot

-The Doctor follows the radar signals to the plane's destination, threatens to remove alien Meadows' life-supporting black armband, and elicits an explanation.
-An explosion damaged the alien home world, so they want to use 50,000 humans left comatose in orbit as replacements.
+Meanwhile, the Doctor follows the radar signals to the plane's destination.
+He threatens to remove "Meadow's"' life-supporting black armband.
+At last, he receives an explanation for the abduction.
+An explosion ruined the aliens' home world, so they intend to use 50,000 humans left comatose in orbit as replacements.
 The Doctor uses the alien Meadows to get at the alien Pinto.
-She resists and disintegrates, so the real Pinto revives and frees Samantha.
-She tells the Doctor that Jamie left.
+She resists and disintegrates.
+The real Pinto revives and frees Samantha.
+She tells the Doctor that Jamie has left.

-Jamie meets the Director of the aliens, a Crossland copy, who says the plane will return to the airport for the remaining Chameleons.
+Jamie meets the Director of the aliens, posing as Crossland, who says the plane will return to the airport for the remaining Chameleons.
 The Doctor keeps the identities of copied staff secret, so the Commandant can find their hidden originals.

-The Doctor pretends to be the alien Meadows and Pinto impersonates her double.
+The Doctor pretends to be the alien Meadows while the real Pinto impersonates her double.
 They board the last flight to space.
 The alien Jamie reveals the threat of the Doctor, so Blade sends undisguised Chameleons to capture them.
-The Doctor offers to spare Gatwick's original aliens, when one onboard disintegrates, proving that Samantha found the real staff in parking lot cars.
-Blade and Spencer kill the Director and the fake Jamie, whose originals revive.
+The Doctor offers to spare Gatwick's original aliens, when one onboard disintegrates, proving that Samantha found the real staff in cars in the car park.
+Blade and Spencer kill the Director and a Chameleon posing as Jamie.
+The originals revive.
 Crossland stays behind when the Doctor, Jamie and Pinto return with freed humans.

-In the airport, Samantha kisses Jamie goodbye.
+Back at the airport, Samantha kisses Jamie goodbye.
 Ben and Polly learn that the day is 20 July 1966, when they first left in the TARDIS.
 They leave for home.
-The Doctor reveals to Jamie that the TARDIS has been released from airport storage, and stolen.
+The Doctor reveals to Jamie that the TARDIS has been stolen from its location in the airport, leading to the next story.

 Production

-Working titles for this story include The Chameleons.
-This story had its origins in a planned Hartnell story by Hulke and Ellis called The Big Store, in which aliens occupied mannequins in a busy department store, while waiting for human hosts to possess.
-The idea was adapted for the Troughton era and its setting changed to a metropolitan airport.
+David Ellis and Malcolm Hulke had both been attempting to write Doctor Who properties (since the programme's beginning in Hulke's case), including a rejected joint effort in 1966.
+Instead, script editor Gerry Davis tasked the team with a story with a scientific concept and menace, as well as a singular set such as a department store.
+Hulke and Ellis created a storyline called The Big Store in which the Chameleons took the form of mannequins.
+Producer Innes Lloyd suggested the setting change to an airport instead and be a six-part story instead of four.
+The story was officially commissioned as Dr Who & The Chameleons on 3 January 1967.
+A storyline for the first four episodes was submitted 7 January.
+Scripts were delivered from 24 to 31 January.

 Some of The Faceless Ones was filmed on location at Gatwick Airport in March 1967.
 Heathrow also accepted the production team's offer, but the team chose Gatwick as the cost was lower.
 Doctor Who would later film at Heathrow for Time-Flight in 1982.

 As The Macra Terror saw the debut of a new title sequence, The Faceless Ones saw the minor revision of the theme music that accompanied this new sequence introduced in Episode 2.